Sheena Chestnut Greitens

-Sheena Elise Chestnut Greitens (born November 23, 1982) is an American political scientist who is an associate professor in the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
+Sheena Elise Chestnut Greitens (born November 23, 1982) is an American political scientist currently serving as an associate professor in the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
 She was First Lady of Missouri from 2017 to 2018.

 Education

 Greitens was raised in Spokane, Washington.
 Her father is a doctor who specializes in the treatment of sleep disorders and her mother is an oncologist.
 She earned a Bachelor of Arts degree from Stanford University, a Master of Philosophy from St Antony's College, Oxford as a Marshall Scholar, and a PhD from Harvard University.

 Career

-Greitens' research focuses primarily on East Asia, American national security, and authoritarian politics and foreign policy.
-She is a Nonresident Senior Fellow at the Brookings Institution.
-Greitens has written op-ed articles on foreign relations and national security topics for RealClearPolitics, Foreign Policy, War on the Rocks, Foreign Affairs, The National Interest, The Washington Post, The New York Times, and others.
+Greitens' research focuses primarily on East Asia, U.S. national security, authoritarian politics and foreign policy.
+She is a Jeane Kirkpatrick Visiting Fellow at the American Enterprise Institute and was a Nonresident Senior Fellow at the Brookings Institution's Center for East Asia Policy Studies from 2016 to 2021.
+She was previously Assistant Professor of Political Science at University of Missouri from 2015-2020 and co-director of the Institute of Korean Studies, 2017-2020.

+Greitens has written about foreign relations and national security for RealClearPolitics, Foreign Policy, War on the Rocks, Foreign Affairs, The National Interest, The Washington Post, The New York Times, and others.

+She is a participant of the Task Force on U.S.-China Policy convened by the Asia Society's Center on US-China Relations.
+In August 2024, Greitens was announced as the Texas National Security Review's editor-in-chief.